counterfactual/monorepo/packages/specs/source/protocols/cleanup.md

 **Commitments for `CleanupInstall` and `CleanupInstallAck`**:

 For each active application, a similar commitment to the one described in the [Install Protocol](#install-protocol) must be generated.
-The commitment calls `executeAppConditionalTransaction` with a limit of `c_1 + c_2` and a expected root nonce key of `r + 1`.
+The commitment calls `executeEffectOfInterpretedAppOutcome` with a limit of `c_1 + c_2` and a expected root nonce key of `r + 1`.
 Note that this is different from the install commitment in that it is not a multisend and does not set the free balance.
 Note that the free balance is also considered an active app.
 Here is an example of a commitment for a given app:

 ```eval_rst
 .. mermaid:: ../diagrams/cleanup-protocol-commitment1.mmd